vwout/zkaccess-c3-lua/README.md

 `0x0B` | Retrieve realtime log
 `0xC8` | Response (confirm successful execution of command)

-The *Length* field contains the number of bytes of the *Data* field.
+The *Length* field (2 bytes, in Little Endian encoding) contains the number of bytes of the *Data* field.
 The *Data* field (as of byte 5) typically has at least 4 bytes:
 - Session Id (2 bytes, in Little Endian encoding): The session identifier assigned by the equipment in response to a session initiation command
 - Message Number (2 bytes, in Little Endian encoding): A message sequence number that starts from 0 (the session initiation command) and is increased with every command send